GermainBrunet/arduino/README.md

 - Red LED $3 for 50 on ebay
 - Mini USB Cable $3 on ebay

 Total cost of hardware $52 + shipping charges.
 Price could be reduced through bulk buying or by picking alternative parts on [ebay](www.ebay.com) or [DHgate](www.dhgate.com).
+Parts were available at the time of this article.